 Q: How do I do a simultaneous Master & Slave (i.e., Peripheral & Central role) connection?

 A: Please see the multi-role example application on the SimpleLink GitHub page under the 'ble_examples' repo.
-With the multi-role sample application up to eight (8) simultaneous connections can be established in any GAP role (Central or Peripheral).
-For the CC2640R2 SDK, the multi-role sample application is included in the SDK.
+With the multi-role sample application multiple, simultaneous connections can be established in any GAP role (Central or Peripheral).
+For the CC2640R2, CC13x2 and CC26x2 SDKs, the multi-role sample application is included in the SDK.

 Q: How do I enable more functionality with the Invensense MPU-9250 motion sensor on the CC2650 SensorTag?A: TI provides a reference implementation, along with source code, for enabling the control and export of data from the MPU9250 motion sensor in the SensorTag sample application within the BLE-Stack v2.2.1 SDK.
 Since the motion sensor is not manufactured by TI, we are therefore unable to provide additional support through our E2E forums for modification of the reference implementation.
 Developers who want to enable additional functionality or features are encouraged to review the MPU9250 data sheet and connect with Invensense for additional support.
 Refer to the SensorTag online user guide for the related source code files.